Stifled Grief: How The West Has It Wrong

 After nearly seven years of personal experience surrounding loss, I can tell who is going to read, share and comment on this article and it’s not necessarily the audience I’ve intended.
 Those who have walked the horrific road of loss will shake their collective heads “Yes” at many of my points below and share with pleads for the rest of the Western World to read, learn, evolve and embrace these concepts.
 Unfortunately, my words will fall short for my intended audience because the premise does not yet apply to their lives…yet.
 In time, my words will resonate with every human on the face of this earth, but until a personal journey with loss takes place, my words will be passed over in exchange for articles about gorillas and fights over public bathroom usage.

 There is nothing sexy or exciting about grief.

 There is nothing that grabs a reader with no personal interest to open my words and take heed to my writing.

 I’m here to say that the West has the concept of grieving all wrong.

 Let me share below a few of the expectations and realities that surround grief for those who are open to listening.
-None of my concepts fit into societies grief box and despite the resounding amount of mutual support by the grieving for what I write below, many will discount my words and label us as “stuck” or “in need of good therapy.”
+None of my concepts fit into societies grief box, and despite the resounding amount of mutual support by the grieving for what I write below, many will discount my words and label us as “stuck” or “in need of good therapy.”
 I’m here to say those who are honest with the emotions that surround loss are the ones who are the least “stuck” and have received the best therapy around.
-You see, getting in touch with our true feelings, embracing the honest emotions of death only serve to expand the heart and allow us to move forward in a genuine and honest way.
+You see, getting in touch with our true feelings, embracing the honest emotions of death only serve to expand the heart and allow us to move forward genuinely and honestly.
 Death happens to us all so let’s turn the corner and embrace the truth behind life after loss.